 Another classroom photo.
 This was actually taken on the advance level.
 Left to right: Milo Bogdanovich (the teacher in that class), Hudiono Handoyo, me, and three Japanese girls that I forgot their names.
 The nearest girl to me latter become Hudi’s fiancee.

 He loves making troubles and controversy (not in the extreme way that would land punishment from authority), in order to gain popularity.
-Whenever the Indonesian students gather, he will be the one who will be try to seek attention, someone who will dominate the conversation, or trying to become the most popular guy.
+Whenever the Indonesian students gather, he would be the one who will be try to seek attention, someone who will dominate the conversation, or trying to become the most popular guy.
 He often teases or bullies fellow Indonesians too.

 He sometime made some brush with nightlife, gangsters, and even prostitution.
 I recall how he once bragged about his drinking bout match with Woo Jae, in which he lost.
 And also his habit of going to striptease clubs with fellow Indonesians, or sometime Woo Jae.

 He came from wealthy and powerful family: his father was an Army General, and during Soeharto era, top ranking Army Officers enjoyed plenty of privileges.
 At one point his father forced him to enlist in the army, but his rebellious nature led to his expulsion from Military Academy.
-His father, fed up with his uncompromising attitude, decided to send him to study in Australia and the rest is history.
+His disgruntled father, fed up with his uncompromising attitude, decided to send him to study in Australia and the rest is history.

 Relaxing on the library.
 Alvin Adhitya is just behind me.
 The girl with checkered red shirt is a Thai student named Nattaporn.

 And then there is Bahrul.
-He is a Makassarese student from South Sulawesi who came here to prepare for his university study.
+He is a Makassarese student from South Sulawesi who came here to prepare for his postgraduate university study.
 His outward appearance partly resembles Indigenous Australian.
 Despite of his rugged and slightly harsh outlook, he is a mild mannered, friendly, and rather low profile person.
 Although his appearance looked menacing towards fellow Indonesians (especially those from Jakarta or West Java), he was well known as the expert on approaching Japanese ladies.
-Apparently many Japanese girls were attracted to his tough outlook.
+Apparently many Japanese girls were attracted to his tough and masculine appearance.

-Like majority of Indonesian students, she is also a high school graduates who wants to pursue university in Australia.
+Like majority of Indonesian students, she is also a high school graduates who wants to pursue university study in Australia.
 She came to the college about a month after I entered.
 I can’t recall what degree did she pursue, but I think it is related to economy.

-She is actually quite an unpleasant figure too, in a rather subtle way.
+She is actually quite an unpleasant figure too, in a rather refined manner.
 She seems to be rather arrogant.
 She always speaks with haughty tone.
 Often brag about something.
 And it gradually incensed me.
 Since I don’t socialize very often with her, it doesn’t really bother me.
 But one day it did.
 I remember one time, I was browsing the university brochures in the library when she came over and commenting arrogantly “Hah, now you’re going to that college!”
 I scolded her back: “Shut up!
 And mind your own business!”

 I think her rigid and arrogant attitude is also resulting to her fall out with her host, which resulting in acrimonious departure from her first lodging house.
 Her typical Indian hard-nosed attitude simply does not go well with the strict old-school attitude of her New Zealander host.

-I also get to know Deddy*, and Indonesian in his 30s.
+I also get to know Deddy*, an Indonesian in his 30s.
 He attends the English language course to prepare for his postgraduate degree in one university in Perth.
 He is generally a polite and mature person, where his insight of the world is just like average Indonesians who rarely or even never been to overseas countries, let alone staying on long term.

 He came to Australia with his wife, Santy*.
 She also attends the English language course at St. Mark’s.
 I can’t recall whether if she also plans to attend university course in Australia, as her class was different than her husband.
 She is a nice woman, and also a devoted wife.
 While many of us would buy meal for lunch, she will always prepare the meal for husband and herself, so they don’t need to spend money to buy their lunch.
 Indeed, it is very economical way to spend the lunch.